Finite-sample analysis of M-estimators using self-concordance: Conclusion

-We have demonstrated how to obtain the asymptotically optimal rates~$O(d\log(1/\delta)/n)$ for the excess risk of~$M$-estimators in finite-sample regimes.
-Our analysis encompasses~$M$-estimators with losses satisfying certain self-concordance-type assumptions; these include some generalized linear models (notably, logistic regression) as well as some robust estimation models.
-Such assumptions allow to control the precision of the local quadratic approximations of empirical risk through a simple integration technique.
-However, self-concordance alone only allows to address the large-sample regime~$n = \Omega(d^2)$.
-In order to handle the moderate sample size regime~$n = \Omega(d)$, we conduct a somewhat non-standard analysis in which self-concordance is combined with a covering argument, allowing to control the uniform deviations of the Hessians of empirical risk in a Dikin ellipsoid of the best predictor.
-We also study~$\ell_1$-regularized~$M$-estimators in high-dimensional regimes, showing that in this case~$d$ essentially gets replaced with the number of non-zero components~$\s$ of the best predictor whenever~$n = \Omega(\s^2)$ up to a logarithmic factor.
+Our work sheds light on the mechanism behind the transition to the fast-rate regime in~$M$-estimators with smooth losses.
+Our analysis allows to deal with~$M$-estimators with losses satisfying self-concordance-type assumptions, including logistic regression, other generalized linear models, and robust regression.
+Self-concordance assumptions allow to control the precision of the local quadratic approximations of empirical risk.
+Simple analysis under minimal assumptions leads to a fast-rate guarantee for large sample sizes -- larger (in order) than~$d \cdot \deff$, where~$\deff$ is the effective dimensionality of the parametric model.
+However, a refined analysis under slightly stronger assumptions leads to the~$O(\max \{\deff, d\log d \})$ sample size threshold.
+This is done through a combination of self-concordance with a covering argument, allowing to control the uniform deviations of the empirical risk Hessian in the Dikin ellipsoid around the population risk minimizer.
+We also extend the analysis to~$\ell_1$-regularized~$M$-estimators in the high-dimensional regime.
+Finally, we verify the empirical performance of a canonically self-concordant analogue of the logistic loss in numerical experiments.

-One question left untouched is the practical performance of~$M$-estimators with canonically self-concordant losses.
-In principle, it is possible that the comparative advantage for such losses predicted by our theory is hardly observed empirically, e.g., due to the curvature parameter~$\rho$ being moderate in practice.
-Other possible directions for future research are discussed further.

-\paragraph{Improved results in the high-dimensional setup.} For~$\ell_1$-regularized estimators, we have only showed a suboptimal result that requires~$n =\Omega(\s^2)$ up to a logarithmic factor.
+\dimacorr{ \paragraph{Improved results for~$\ell_1$-regularized estimators.} For~$\ell_1$-regularized estimators, we have only showed a suboptimal result that requires~$n =\Omega(\s^2)$ up to a logarithmic factor.
 Improving this sample size bound to a near-linear one is a long-standing open problem, see, e.g,~\cite{van2012quasi}.
-We believe that with some technical work, our covering argument in Section~\ref{sec:improved} could be extended to~$\ell_1$-regularized estimators, resulting in a near-linear boundary for the admissible sample size.
+We believe that our covering argument in Section~\ref{sec:improved} can be extended to~$\ell_1$-penalized estimators, providing near-linear bounds for the critical sample size.

-\paragraph{Nonparametric regression.} One possible direction for extending our results is the nonparametric setting where~$d$ and~$\deff$ can be infinite, and~$\theta$ lives in a Hilbert space~$\cH$ with norm~$\| \cdot \|_{\cH}$.
-Naturally,~$M$-estimator should be replaced with its regularized counterpart, a unique solution to